SIDHARTH-PATTALI/ai-website-tester/README.md

-# Simple AI Website Tester
+# Simple AI Based Website Tester

 A modular Python project that uses AI (Groq) and Selenium to automatically test websites.
 Users can provide natural language instructions like: